5Van-dwelling or living in your vehicle

 WHV holders occasionally travel in smaller, cheaper vehicles, like minivans.
 Living in a minivan may be difficult, but you can always sleep in a tent.

-Camping around Australia, where to park and camp overnight
+Camping around Australia: Where to park and camp overnight

-There are several options available to those who live out of their vehicle.
+There are several options available to those who live out of their vehicle:

 Free campsites

 The mecca of WHV holders who live in their vehicle—they are free!
-You’ll find free campsites all over Australia but mostly in remote areas and small towns (and rarely on the coast).
+You’ll find free campsites all over Australia but mostly in remote areas and small towns (rarely on the coast).
 Some of them only allow self-contained vehicles, i.e. those with their own fresh water tank, waste water tank and toilet.

 Towns who offer travellers a free campsite usually hope to boost their economy.
 Do your part, shop in town, grab a drink, chat with locals!